1997, October 1. The END DAY.

 Crystalis Opening Sequence

-The 8-bit era of video games is often viewed with nostalgia by gamers of a certain age (and by certain age, I mean us elder millenials and young Gen-Xers).
+Gamers of a certain age often view the 8-bit era of video games with nostalgia (and by certain age, I mean us elder millenials and young Gen-Xers).
 And for good reason.
 It was an era when video games were in their infancy, and developers were still learning what was possible with the hardware available to them.
 It felt like the sky was the limit!
-RPGs (role-playing games) were arguably one of the most popular genres of the Early Days, and one game in particular that often gets overlooked is Crystalis.
+Crystalis is one of the most overlooked games in one of the most popular genres from The Early Days.

-Released in 1990 for the NES (Nintendo Entertainment System), Crystalis was developed by SNK and published by Nintendo.
+Crystalis was developed by SNK and published by Nintendo in 1990 for the NES (Nintendo Entertainment System).
 It combined elements of action-adventure games like The Legend of Zelda with traditional RPG mechanics like leveling up and a spell system.
 The result was a game that was both familiar and unique, and in spite of pretty favorable reviews, was written off by many as a lesser quality game than the Zelda games or games in the Dragon Quest or Ultima series.
 This is a garbage take.
 Crystalis is beautiful in both visuals and sound.
 Seriously, the soundtrack is … *chef’s kiss* so good.

 Our Destiny is in Your Hands

 The game’s plot is engaging, with plenty of twists and turns to keep players interested.
 The story is linear, and there are several instances where you will be unable to move forward because you have missed something and will need to backtrack to learn more about the swords (more on these bad boys later!) or the world.
-The post-apocalyptic landscape is covered in mutated creatures to fight due to the THERMONUCLEAR WAR of 1997!
+Mutated plants and creatures cover the post-apocalyptic landscape due to the THERMONUCLEAR WAR of 1997!

-In terms of gameplay mechanics, Crystalis is absolutely a joy to play.
-The controls and combat are responsive, which was not always the case in the Early Days of Vidya Games.
+In terms of gameplay, Crystalis is absolutely a joy to play.
+The controls and combat are responsive, which was not always the case in the Early Days.
 The game features a unique system of elemental swords, which you must collect and use to progress through the game.
 Each sword has its own unique abilities and can be leveled up by collecting certain items and defeating certain enemies.
 This gives the game a sense of progression and makes the player feel more powerful as they progress through the game.

 - The Sword of Wind is the first sword you receive, in the very first village you enter: Leaf.
 Once powered up you can break down rock obstacles (Ball of Wind) and hit multiple enemies at once (Tornado Bracelet).